 What’s Inside Our Requirements Gathering Template

 The free requirements gathering template has a cover page that states the name of the project and features a box that tracks the versions and why changes were made (as there will always be changes generating this document).

-A project description follows that offers space for stakeholders to capture their thoughts on what the goals and objectives of the project are.
-In this section you’ll also note the constraints and restrictions that come up and how to resolve them.
+A project description follows that offers space for stakeholders to capture their thoughts on the goals and objectives of the project are.
+In this section, you’ll also note the constraints and restrictions that come up and how to resolve them.
 Assumptions and dependencies are also listed.